drcode/nrepl-gpt/README.md

 This library is just a proof of concept, shared in case other people want to do something similar and need a reference project.
 It does work, but I can't provide assistance with installation (I barely understand cider/nrepl/clojure/emacs interop myself) and can't fix any bug you may encounter.
 Also, be aware that some of your repl entries will now be sent to a third party, with the associated security risks.

+This project requires you to have an OpenAI API key (see https://openai.com/blog/openai-api)

 ## What it looke like

 ```